G. Daniel Rath, M.D., Program Director

 David Brechtelsbauer, M.D., C.M.D., Key Clinical Faculty

-Dr. Brechtelsbauer graduated from the University of Michigan Medical School in 1973 and completed his family practice residency in Saginaw, MI.
-Dr. Brechtelsbauer practiced for nine years in rural Virgina before joining the Sioux Falls Family Medicine Residency faculty in 1985.
-Having completed a mini-fellowship in geriatrics at the University of North Carolina, he is a family medicine residency geriatrician, a Key Clinical Faculty member for the geriatrics fellowship program, and Medical Director at the Good Samaritan Center and Good Samaritan Luther Manor nursing homes in Sioux Falls.
+Dr. Brechtelsbauer graduated from the University of Michigan Medical School in 1973 and completed his family practice residency in Saginaw, Michigan.
+Dr. Brechtelsbauer practiced for nine years in rural Virginia before joining the Sioux Falls Family Medicine Residency faculty in 1985.
+Having completed a mini-fellowship in geriatrics at the University of North Carolina, he is a family medicine residency geriatrician, a key clinical faculty member for the geriatrics fellowship program and medical director at the Good Samaritan Center and Good Samaritan Luther Manor nursing homes in Sioux Falls.
 Dr. Brechtelsbauer was selected by his peers as the 2004 South Dakota Family Doctor of the Year.
-He was national President of the American Medical Directors Association (AMDA) 2009-2010.
-His numerous teaching awards include: Edward J. Batt, MD Memorial Award as Outstanding Faculty Member 1995-96, Department of Family Medicine; Educator and Scholar Award, USD School of Medicine, Department of Family Medicine, 2003; James Pattee Excellence in Education Award presented by the American Medical Directors Association, 2005; and the Warren L. Jones MD Faculty Award, presented by the Sanford School of Medicine of The University of South Dakota, 2009.
+He was national president of the American Medical Directors Association (AMDA) from 2009-2010.
+His numerous teaching awards include: Edward J. Batt, M.D.
+Memorial Award as Outstanding Faculty Member 1995-96, Department of Family Medicine; Educator and Scholar Award, USD School of Medicine, Department of Family Medicine, 2003; James Pattee Excellence in Education Award presented by the American Medical Directors Association, 2005; and the Warren L. Jones M.D.
+Faculty Award, presented by the Sanford School of Medicine of the University of South Dakota, 2009.
 As editor of AMDA's publication, "Caring for the Ages," he authored the popular column, "Ask Dr. B." Dr. Brechtelsbauer is married and has two grown sons.
 He and his wife enjoy hiking, biking, camping, public radio and traveling.

 Fred Thanel, M.D., M.P.H., Key Clinical Faculty

-Dr. Thanel graduated from Creighton University School of Medicine in 1975 and did his family practice residency at Creighton-St. Joseph's Hospital in Omaha, NE.
+Dr. Thanel graduated from Creighton University School of Medicine in 1975 and did his family practice residency at Creighton-St. Joseph's Hospital in Omaha, Nebraska.
 Dr. Thanel practiced for 13 years in rural Wyoming before joining the faculty at the University of Alabama, Birmingham.
-He completed an MPH degree in Epidemiology at the UAB School of Public Health in 1993, and joined the family medicine faculty in 1993.
-He became Key Clinical Faculty for the geriatric fellowship in July 2010.
-He is Medical Director for Dow Rummel retirement complex, one of the fellowship's teaching sites.
+He completed an M.P.H. degree in epidemiology at the UAB School of Public Health in 1993, and joined the family medicine faculty in 1993.
+He became key clinical faculty for the geriatric fellowship in July 2010.
+He is medical director for Dow Rummel retirement complex, one of the fellowship's teaching sites.
 Besides geriatrics, his medical interests include rural health care issues, outpatient procedures, sonography, practice-based research and obstetrics.
-He serves as a National Advisory Faculty for Advanced Life Support in Obstetrics (ALSO).
+He serves as a national advisory faculty for Advanced Life Support in Obstetrics (ALSO).
 Dr. Thanel is married with three children.
 He and his wife and family enjoy canoeing, fishing, hunting, cross-country skiing, biking and anything else that can be done outdoors.

 David Sandvik, M.D., M.A.C.P., C.M.D., Professor Emeritus

 Dr. Sandvik graduated from the University of Texas, Southwestern Medical School at Dallas in 1976.
-He completed his Internal Medicine Residency at Henry Ford Hospital in Detroit, MI from 1976-1979 and is boarded in Internal Medicine and Geriatrics (1988).
-Dr. Sandvik has practiced Internal Medicine and Geriatrics in Rapid City, SD, until his retirement in 2015.
-He is a member of the American Medical Directors Association, a Board Member of the South Dakota Medical Directors Association as well as a member of many other committees.
-He was Program Director of the Geriatrics Fellowship from July 2010-October 2015.
+He completed his internal medicine residency at Henry Ford Hospital in Detroit, Michigan from 1976-1979 and is boarded in internal medicine and geriatrics (1988).
+Dr. Sandvik has practiced internal medicine and geriatrics in Rapid City, South Dakota, until his retirement in 2015.
+He is a member of the American Medical Directors Association and a board member of the South Dakota Medical Directors Association, as well as a member of many other committees.
+He was program director of the geriatrics fellowship from July 2010-October 2015.
 His scholarly interests include safe transitions of care and general safety systems in care of the elderly.
 He is married and has one son and two daughters.
 Some of his interests include hunting, fishing bicycling, canoeing, traveling, literature, gardening and outdoor activities in general.